Sbling-Technologies/datacenter-k8s/README.md

   - **Alloy**: For collecting and processing logs.
 - **Traefik**: Serves as the ingress controller, with OIDC authentication integration.
 - **CloudNativePG Operator**: Manages PostgreSQL databases within the cluster.
-- **Keycloak Operator**: Manages Keycloak instances for identity and access management.

 ## Repository Structure